semaphoreci/docs/docs/examples/estimating-cloud-costs-with-infracost.md

 ## Storing the API keys in secrets

 Follow the [Infracost getting started guide][infracost-started] to install the CLI tool on your machine and obtain an API key.
-Create a [secret] in Semaphore to store it:
+Create a [secret][secrets-guide] in Semaphore to store it:

 ```bash
 $ sem create secret infracost -e INFRACOST_API_KEY=YOUR_API_KEY